Merwin-Rebello/100days/README.md

 Q62) check if a number is  even or odd AND along with even check it is divisible by 4(for even).

 Q63) Calculate number of age .

+Q64) Switch case for months(as exams so  only small codes )